 2. How to Store your Wine

 How you store your wine is extremely important.
 If you store it right it can lead to euphoria, while if you store it wrong it can lead to depression.
-When you tear into a bottle of wine that has properly been stored, it can be glorious indeed, while tearing into a bottle of poorly stored wine can be quite the letdown.
+When opening a bottle of wine that has properly been stored, it can be glorious indeed.
+Yet sampling a bottle of poorly stored wine can be quite the letdown.
 Often times, drinking a bottle of wine that was poorly stored is much like drinking vinegar.

 3. Level of Humidity